MobiVM/robovm/README.md

  * Maven
  * CMake
  * Xcode and command line tools
- * IntelliJ IDEA 15 or higher, stored under /Applications/IntelliJ IDEA.app
+ * IntelliJ IDEA 15 or higher, stored under /Applications/IntelliJ IDEA CE.app

 To build RoboVM locally, execute the `build.sh` script in the root folder.
 This will